BeyondPines/hls-manifest-viewer-inspector/README.md

 # hls-manifest-viewer

-This site is uploaded to GitHub Pages here: https://therealrobg.github.io/hls-manifest-viewer/

 This is a static site written almost entirely in Rust using the [Leptos][1] framework (compiled to WebAssembly for serving).
 It makes use of my [m3u8][2] parsing library (also written in Rust).